breadcat/blog.minskio.co.uk/content/quotes.md

 >Tea.
 Earl Grey.
 Hot. <!-- star trek tng -->

+>Tell me what you want, and I'll tell you if I'm free

 >Thank you for pressing the self-destruct button <!-- spaceballs -->

 >Thanks, I hate it <!-- reddit -->